NetApp/trident/docs/dag/kubernetes/storage_configuration_trident.rst

 .. _storage_configuration_trident:

 *********************************
+*********************************
 Storage Configuration for Trident
-*********************************

 Each storage platform in NetApp's portfolio has unique capabilities that benefit applications, containerized or not.
-Trident works with each of the major platforms: ONTAP, Element, and E-Series.
+Trident works with each of the following platforms: ONTAP, Element Software, Cloud Volumes ONTAP, Cloud Volumes Service for AWS and Google Cloud, and Azure NetApp Files.
 There is not one platform which is better suited for all applications and scenarios than another, however, the needs of the application and the team administering the device should be taken into account when choosing a platform.

 The storage administrator(s), Kubernetes administrator(s), and the application team(s) should work with their NetApp team to ensure that the most appropriate platform is selected.